bevyengine/rfcs/rfcs/72-editor.md

 ## Motivation

 Unlike most major game engines, Bevy lacks an interactive editor.
-This lack has three major downsides:
+This has three major downsides:

 1. it increases the barrier to entry for potential new developers;